Sonic Adventure: Gameplay

-Like previous Sonic the Hedgehog games, players collect golden rings as a form of health: if the player character is in possession of rings when they are hit by an enemy or other hazard, they will survive, but their rings will scatter and blink before disappearing.
-Canisters containing power-ups, such as speed shoes, additional rings, invincibility, and protective shields, are also hidden in levels.
+As with previous Sonic installments, players can collect golden rings, which can grant them protection from a single enemy or hazard as well as an extra life if 100 are collected.
+Also scattered throughout the levels are canisters containing power-ups, such as speed shoes, additional rings, temporary invincibility, and protective shields, and 1-ups.
 In several stages, the player engages Robotnik or Chaos in a boss fight and must deplete the boss's health meter to proceed.
-Each character starts with a limited number of lives, and the player loses a life if the character drowns, gets crushed, or is hit without any rings in their possession.
-The game ends when the player runs out of lives.
-Lives can be replenished by collecting 100 rings or a 1-up.
+Point markers act as checkpoints where the character can respawn after losing a life.

 Players may also discover Chao Gardens, hidden, protective environments inhabited by Chao, a virtual pet.
 Players can hatch, name, and interact with multiple Chao, and they can raise the status of their Chao by giving them small animals, which can be collected by defeating enemies within the Action Stages.
 The Dreamcast's handheld Visual Memory Unit (VMU) allows the player to download the minigame Chao Adventure, in which their Chao walks through a course to evolve and improve its skills.
 Evolving one's Chao improves its performance in competitions called Chao Races.
 Eggs that can produce special types of Chao are hidden throughout the Adventure Fields.
 Players can earn emblems by playing through Action Stages, searching through the Adventure Fields, or winning Chao Races.
 Each Action Stage has three emblems that can be earned by replaying the stages and fulfilling objectives, such as beating the level within a time limit.